olcf/olcf-user-docs/software/software_list/index.rst

 OLCF Software List
 ******************

-OLCF provides a wide range of software packages for use on its systems.
+OLCF provides a wide range of software modules for use on its systems.
-The software packages are made available using the Environment Modules system.
 See the `Module Usage Example`_ below for more information on how to use module commands.

 .. raw:: html